erlangtoolbox/ebt/README.md

     BUILD FAILED: failed to locate single app file in ./src

-This arror is caused because by default ebt tryes to build OTP application and every OTP application should at least have and application descriptor in it's src dir.
+This error is caused because by default ebt tries to build OTP application and every OTP application should at least have and application descriptor in it's src dir.
 Current directory is not OTP application and we should tell ebt to get over it and do some work in subdirs.
 To achieve this we should tell it not to perform any kind of work in current directory. ebt.config: